Leta-D/mobile-app-project/docs/README.md

 - **Favorites** to save and easily access favorite exercises.
 - **Responsive design** for both Android and iOS platforms.

-## Installation

-To run the app locally, follow these steps:

 1. **Clone the repository**: